-Who knew then that that trip would spark a love of Italy and a love for travel that would see me co-owning a tour company some thirty years later, that I would be able to show my own children my “adopted” country and teach them to love it as well?
-That I would be stuck, like the rest of the world, in a bubble of uncertainty and melancholy during an unprecedented time of pandemic, wanting nothing more than to hop on a plane and yet unable to?
+Who knew then that that trip would spark a love of Italy and a love for travel that would see me co-owning a tour company some thirty years later?
+Or that I would be able to show my own children my “adopted” country and teach them to love it as well?
+Who could have guessed that I would be stuck, like the rest of the world, in a bubble of uncertainty and melancholy during an unprecedented time of pandemic, wanting nothing more than to hop on a plane and yet unable to?

 “Ha spiccioli?”
 Huh?
 My roommate Rebecca, another American student, who had been there a couple weeks already, came to my rescue….

 I remember my arrival in Italy back in 1990 like it was yesterday.
 This was the Rome of thirty years ago, mind you.
 It was less international, less cosmopolitan, than I find it these days (although it is still undeniably, undefinably ROME!).
-There were few people who spoke English, there were almost no restaurants that weren’t Italian, and EVERYTHING was closed on Sundays.
+Few of the locals spoke English, the restaurants were almost all Italian, and EVERYTHING was closed on Sundays.
 The afternoon siesta was rigorously maintained.

 We lived in a student dormitory called CIVIS in the Ponte Milvio area of Rome.
-Located on the northwest end of the city, it is perhaps best known for the presence of the Olympic Stadium, which hosted events of the 1960 Olympic games and is the current home of Rome’s two soccer teams, and as the location of La Farnesina, the seat of the Ministero degli Affari Esteri (Ministry of Foreign Affairs).
-And, of course, by Ponte Milvio itself, one of the few remaining bridges from the Roman Age, constructed in the 2nd century BC.
+Located on the northwest end of the city, it is perhaps best known for the presence of the Olympic Stadium, which hosted events of the 1960 Olympic games and is the current home of Rome’s two soccer teams.
+But it is also known as the location of La Farnesina, the seat of the Ministero degli Affari Esteri (Ministry of Foreign Affairs).
+And, of course, it famed for Ponte Milvio itself, one of the few remaining bridges from the Roman Age, constructed in the 2nd century BC.

-There is a small neighborhood surrounding the bridge, but due to the nearby stadium and government buildings, the area around our dormitory contained large swaths of land that were vacant in the evenings, and when I lived there formed a sort of red-light district after hours.
+There is a small neighborhood surrounding the bridge.
+However, due to the nearby stadium and government buildings, the area around our dormitory contained large swaths of land that were vacant in the evenings.
+When I lived there they formed a sort of red-light district after hours.
 It made living abroad for the first time a bit more interesting!

-Just down the road by bus, as you follow the curve of the Tiber, is Vatican City, which was an easy hopping off place to catch the metro at the Ottaviano stop or to take a tram to explore the rest of the city.
+Just down the road by bus, as you follow the curve of the Tiber, is Vatican City.
+This was an easy hopping off place to catch the metro at the Ottaviano stop or to take a tram to explore the rest of the city.

 It was an interesting year, to say the least.
-The first Gulf War happened while we were there, which caused them to cancel Venice’s Carnevale for the first time in decades (sound familiar?
+The first Gulf War happened while we were there, which caused the Italians to cancel Venice’s Carnevale for the first time in decades.
+(Sound familiar?
 That happened this year too.)
 We still went (check out the picture of me with friends on the Grand Canal)!

 The dollar was positively anemic, which meant we never had two “spiccioli” to rub together.
-We would gather at the bar near Ponte Milvio to drink beer or play billiards (it was my first experience of a so-called ‘squat’ toilet – of which there were many back then).
-We would gather in our dorm rooms with copious amounts of cheap wine and play guitar.
+We would gather at the bar near Ponte Milvio to drink beer or play billiards.
+(This was my first experience of a so-called ‘squat’ toilet – of which there were many back then.)
+Or, we would gather in our dorm rooms with copious amounts of cheap wine and play guitar.
 We almost always ate at the “Mensa,” the school cafeteria, where we could get a subsidized lunch and dinner for, if I remember correctly, 1000 Lire each (just over $1 at the time).
-Except Sundays, when, if you had not thought ahead to pick up a sandwich or something the day before, you were left to beg off your friends.
+Except Sundays, when, if you had not thought ahead to pick up a sandwich or something the day before, you had to beg off your friends.

 We were so damned young, and exploring a new world for the first time.